 On Equality: The Anti-Interference Principle

 Date Written: Revised December 23, 2010

 The primary point is that equality matters.
 The purpose of this Essay is not to survey the vast political, jurisprudential and academic debate on equality but instead to take a broad look at the philosophical concept of equality itself.
 Part I discusses the general meaning of equality.
-Part II presents brief summaries of some selected recent developments regarding the concept of equality, namely California's Proposition 8 and the U.S. Supreme Court decision in Ricci v.
+Part II presents brief summaries of some selected recent developments regarding the concept of equality, namely same sex marriage (including California's Proposition 8) and the U.S. Supreme Court decision in Ricci v.
 DeStefano.
 Part III introduces a useful term for the equality discussion – "anti-interference" – and argues that the best way to foster equality is to embrace freedom, choice, and liberty in the absence of a showing that different treatment is justified to avoid harm.
 Simply stated, equality is best served when the government refrains from interfering with individual choice and individual freedom.

 JEL Classification: D60, D61, D62, D63, H00, H10, H11

 Suggested Citation: Suggested Citation